NBISweden/workshop-genome_annotation/labs/gff.md

 gxf_to_gff3.pl --gff augustus.xxx -o augustus.gff3
 ```

-The script **gxf_to_gff3.pl** can be your friend when dealing with GFF/GTF format.
-It can deal with any kind of format and errors and even mixed format and errors.
-It allows to create a standardized GFF3 format
+The script **gxf_to_gff3.pl** can be your friend when dealing with GFF/GTF format files.
+It can deal with any kind of GFF/GTF format (even mixed formats) and errors.
+It allows to create a standardized **GFF3** format file.